 Gender and Land: Activism in Costa Rica (May 10-17, 2020)

-Students from any department or program would be interested in this one credit, interdisciplinary course which focuses on Costa Rican leadership, activism, culture, and politics.
+Students from any department or program would be interested in this one-credit, interdisciplinary course that focuses on Costa Rican leadership, activism, culture, and politics.
 Students will travel to Costa Rica to learn about the intersections between land, migration, women’s activism, and ecotourism all within the context of Costa Rican politics and history.
 Students will meet with politicians and officials from Costa Rican government ministries, as well as nonprofit groups that support migrant women and those that empower and educate young girls.
 In addition, students will learn about the benefits and critiques of ecotourism while hiking in the rainforest, swimming in hot springs, and experiencing the Atlantic coast.

 Humans of Northumberland (May 18 - June 1, 2020)

 Join faculty on a 14-day trip to northeast England, where students will undertake an interdisciplinary multimedia project documenting the people and language varieties of Northumberland.
 Students will stay at Alnwick Castle, where portions of Harry Potter were filmed, and will take a variety of day trips throughout the region, including to coastal castles and Scotland.